ER-climate-monitor/er-climate-monitor-frontend/README.md

 # er-climate-monitor-frontend

-This template should help get you started developing with Vue 3 in Vite.
+This is the front-end of the [er-climate-monitor](https://github.com/MatteoIorio11/er-climate-monitor) project.
+The project aims to monitor climate data and visualize it through a web interface.
+This front-end is built with Vue 3 and Vite.

 ## Recommended IDE Setup